My child who has OCD has the most horrendous rages. Why is this?

 What does a unique treatment package involve?

 This involves cognitive behavioural therapy (CBT) with exposure response prevention (ERP).
 Cognitive therapy teaches emotion-management strategies to help diffuse high levels of anger.
-It also helps with faulty interpretations that a child attaches to their intrusive thoughts.
-Cognitive therapy is the foundation for starting ERP, the behavioural side of CBT.
+It also helps with faulty interpretations that a child attaches to their intrusive thoughts – e.g., “I had a harming thought, this must mean I’m a bad person.”
+Cognitive therapy is the foundation for starting ERP – ERP is the behavioural side of CBT.
 If a child’s OCD symptoms are moderate-severe, or if they are depressed, medication might also be administered as part of their treatment package.
 This is usually a selective serotonin reuptake inhibitor (SSRI) which helps balance serotonin levels.
 Once this kicks in and depression lifts and/or OCD symptoms are passively reduced then CBT/ERP treatment usually has better results.

 Faulty interpretation: “My mother put dirty laundry in the washing machine and didn’t wash her hands afterwards.
 Then she touched me and I kept thinking that everyone’s germs from the clothes and washing machine had transferred on to me (thinking error); It felt like germs were crawling all over me and I needed to decontaminate for two hours (faulty belief) but my mother called time on my shower and it sent me into a rage (low frustration tolerance).”

 Alternative interpretation: “My mother put dirty laundry in the washing machine and didn’t wash her hands afterwards; and then she touched me.
 It’s highly unlikely that germs passed from the clothes and washing machine onto her hands and then to me (thinking error corrected).
 It felt like germs were crawling all over me, yet feelings are not based on hundred percent factual evidence (healthier belief).
-I can shower and allow my mother to call time as a means to tolerate the feeling and bearing with associated anxiety until the symptoms reduce naturally.
-Doing this will eventually help decrease my urge to compulsively decontaminate (increased frustration tolerance).”
+I can shower, then let my mother call time because this will teach me to tolerate the germy feeling until it subsides.
+By bearing with associated anxiety until the symptoms reduce naturally will eventually help decrease my urge to compulsively decontaminate (increased frustration tolerance).”

 Can you expand on the meaning of decreased and increased frustration tolerance?

-Yes, low frustration tolerance is a behavioural challenge for people who have OCD and/or anger management problems.
-They believe that if something is too hard to handle they cannot do it.
+Yes, low frustration tolerance is a behavioural challenge for children who have OCD and/or anger management problems.
+Children believe that if something is too hard to handle they cannot do it.
 In OCD a child hasn’t yet learned to build distress tolerance.
 So when family members resist colluding with a child’s rituals they will be more likely to demonstrate reactive anger, and until they build distress tolerance.
-This is achieved through ERP.

-What happens is that a child agrees to face their listed fears one at a time (exposure) while resisting the urge to ritualise (response prevention).
-As they continue to do this in graded steps they start to realise they can manage the anxiety associated with their fear-related obsessions, which builds distress tolerance.
+Yes, what happens is that a child agrees to face their listed fears one at a time (exposure) while resisting the urge to ritualise (response prevention).
+As they continue to do this in graded steps they start to understand that they are able to manage the anxiety associated with their fear-related obsessions, which builds distress tolerance.
 When anxiety and fear is better managed frustration tolerance also increases.

 A recent study examined how rage manifests in children who have OCD.
 The ARRS rating scale can help determine if the anger is instrumental or reactive.
 Co-morbidity sometimes occurs where for example OCD and another condition might occur together.
 Still treatment to address anger in children who have OCD with or without overlapping problems includes CBT with ERP, medication, and anger management.